bkpsu/NodeMCU-Home-Automation-Sensor/README.md

 3. Put enclosure cover on, and secure with small screws (or glue in place)

 [![Hardware Build Video](https://img.youtube.com/vi/fA91LcJRbhI/0.jpg)](https://www.youtube.com/watch?v=fA91LcJRbhI)

+**Note** Since the video was posted, I've switched to using pins D3/D4 as SCL/SDA for the I2C OLED screen, instead of D9/D10.
+Please connect the OLED as per the I2C table above!

 # Program sensor